Design tips for developers

 Using a CSS framework

-I would also recomment sticking with a "utility-first" CSS framework.
+I would also recommend sticking with a "utility-first" CSS framework.
 Take your pick of either Bulma or Tailwind and invest a day into learning how they work.
 This day will pay off in spades - prototyping with either of these is quicker than designing then implementing from scratch.
+Avoid ever using the

 - Julian Landing page: This is the best guide I know for building a landing page.
 One additional tip: if you are using a Hero on your landing page, make it only